stonefl/stonefl.github.io/_posts/2018-02-06-install-anaconda-on-hosted-linux-server.md

 Please, press ENTER to continue
 ```

 Press ENTER to continue and then continue press ENTER to review the license.
-Once you’re done reading the license, you’ll be prompted to approve the license terms:
+Once you’re done reading the license, you’ll be prompted to agree to license terms:
 ```
 Output
 Do you approve the license terms? [yes|no]
 ```
-Type `yes` to agree the licence terms.

-Then you’ll be prompted to choose the location of the installation.
+After type `yes`, you’ll be prompted to choose the location of the installation.
 ```
 Output
 Anaconda3 will now be installed into this location: